Can I Take the New York 5-Hour Pre-Licensing Course Online?

 If you don't meet the 18+ age requirement for the online version of the course, you can contact your local DMV to sign up for a classroom-based course.

 Those who prefer an online, self-paced course can fill out the form below to receive an update when the Online Pre-Licensing course is available to drivers under age 18.
-We'll send you an email with additional information if the DMV changes the program's minimum age requirement.
+We'll send you an email with additional information if the state changes the program's minimum age requirement.

 Sign Up for Updates on 5-Hour Course Age Requirements

-If you do not have your New York learner permit, another requirement for the Online Pre-Licensing Course, you can learn more about the steps to getting your permit on the DMV website.
+If you do not have your New York learner permit, another requirement for the Online Pre-Licensing Course, you can learn more about the steps to getting your permit on the NYS DMV website.

 What Is the 5-Hour Pre-Licensing Course?